yamcs/yamcs/README.md

 It will be integrated with YAMCS (Yet Another Mission Control System).
 YAMCS is the front- and back-end used to assist payload and system operators their daily tasks.

 ## Running
 The project incorporates the maven exec plugin for easy development.
+The following command executes the main class after packaging:
 ```
 mvn exec:java
 ```